X

 Question:

-I am a graduate student and I receive nearly full remission of and fees from my university as part of my compensation for my teaching assistantship.
+I am a graduate student and I receive nearly full remission of tuition and fees from my university as part of my compensation for my teaching assistantship.
 My 1098-T shows that I “paid” $3,500 in tuition in 2014, but received $3,400 in tuition remission.
 In reality, the University “paid” itself directly—the money never came through my hands—and I just paid the extra ~$100 in fees out of pocket.

 I’m just wondering if this is a mistake, or can I rightfully claim these tax credits, which add up to over $2,000?